jgehring/peprserv/README.md

 Arguments inside the URL take precedence over those specified in the configuration file.

-**Notes**
+**Performance Notes**

-peppersrv runs in a single thread inside a single process and will block while generating a report (but caches the results, of course).
-Data gathering and plotting on large repositories might be CPU-intense, so
+peprserv caches report output, but needs to lookup the current head revision of the repository for every request.
+This might be time-consuming for remote Subversion repositories.

 License
 -------
-peppersrv - A repository statistics server for pepper Copyright (C) 2012 Jonas Gehring
+peprserv - A repository statistics server for pepper Copyright (C) 2012 Jonas Gehring

 This program is free software: you can redistribute it and/or modify